aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 But even that is assuming that the chance of a MMR vaccinated child misclassified as unvaccinated is independent of the chance of developing autism.
 That assumption can be questioned.

-### cherry-picking and double standards: studies associating vaccines with harms
+### cherry-picking and double standards: dead-virus vs live-virus vaccines

 The most vocal vaccine scientists in the US, like Paul Offit and Peter Hotez, tend to cherry-pick studies that confirm their biases and completely ignore the ones that dont.
 Any honest scientist should at least ackowledge that there exists research that similar/better methodology as the research they cite, yet come to a different conclusion.
 In this subsection, I will show some published unretracted observational studies and even some quasi-randomized trials showing that some dead-virus vaccines like DTP (unlike MMR, which is a live-virus vaccine) are associated with harm and live-virus vaccines (e.g. MMR, MV) are associated with benefits beyond prevention of the target disease.
-There is infact a huge literature showing that although dead-virus vaccines are associated with protection against the target disease, they are associated with adverse effects unrelated to the target disease (called non-specific effects).
+These have been replicated many times, in different countries.
 For example, in several countries, introduction of the DTP vaccine was followed by an increase in the death rate of children.
 The same literature, often from [the same research group](https://www.bandim.org/about-bandim-health-project/staff/) has shown that live-virus vaccines are associated with unrelated (non-speficic) beneficial effects, like protection against non-target diseases.
+Both the negative effects associated with

 That research group since has inspired many other research groups around the world to replicate their findings, and indeed others groups have also replicated their findings, so much so that there are now conferences dedicated to studying non-specific effects of vaccines.